stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Worthy of All Praise
+1. Lord I Lift Your Name on High
-2. 10 000 Reasons
+2. Jesus Strong and Kind
 3. Your Word
-4. To God be the Glory
+4. Let Your Kingdom Come

 ## 4pm
 1. Your Word